Partners Activities and Highlights

-- In 2006, the Vanderbuilt Kennedy Center for Research on Human Development conducted a survey of the siblings of adults with disabilities.
+- In 2006, the Vanderbilt Kennedy Center for Research on Human Development conducted a survey of the siblings of adults with disabilities.
 A total of 1,300 individuals from all 50 states and Washington DC responded to the survey.
 A report on the preliminary findings (pdf) is available for review.
 Introduction (pdf).
-Preliminary Findings (pdf).
+Preliminary Findings (PDF).

-- From Partners in Policymaking of Alabama, on behalf of Terry Family – A Halloween Treat (Acrobat pdf)
+- From Partners in Policymaking of Alabama, on behalf of Terry Family – A Halloween Treat (PDF)

 - Self Determined Lives – Susan Platkin is a New York Partners graduate who, along with a group of parents, supports the concept of self directed services and promotes this option for everyone, beginning with transition students.
 This parent group has produced a film, Self Determined Lives, that follows three young adults and shares their stories about how they who use self directed supports tin order to have the services and supports they need to achieve their personal life goals and self determined lives.